On This Day...

 1964

-The final edition of This Is Your Life (original BBC series) airs on BBC One.
+The final episode of Tales of the Riverbank airs on BBC One.

-The final episode of Mad Movies airs on ITV.
+The final edition of The Big Time airs on BBC One.

 1984

-The first edition of Gloria airs on BBC One.
+The final edition of Sixty Minutes airs on BBC One.

 1994

-The first episode of The Lifeboat airs on BBC One.
+The first episode of Wycliffe (series) airs on ITV.

 1996

-The final episode of The Governor airs on ITV.
+The first edition of The Big, Big Talent Show airs on ITV.

-The first edition of Ramsay's Kitchen Nightmares airs on Channel 4.
+The first edition of Bang Goes the Theory airs on BBC One.

 2016